resbaz/resbaz2019/sydney/LRSS.md

 - Access to the data by humans and machines - under specific conditions if necessary
 - Possibilities for the data to be shared, combined and exchanged
 - Understanding of context and conditions associated with the data: ownership, provenance, research methods, permissions for re-use.

+## Festival Sessions

+The following festival sessions are delivered by research support professionals to the ResBaz festival audience.
+Librarian and research support participants welcome!

 ### Festival session: Impact: get your research noticed